Deano86/NordConverter/README.md

 Fiorini.
 It has since been substantially modified with an interactive menu, integrated browser/callback/token login handling, input validation, safer cleanup, secure output permissions, and rewritten documentation.

+The current NordConverter edition and its modifications are maintained by **Deano86**.

 No license file was identified in the upstream repository when this version was prepared.
 Under GitHub's licensing guidance, a public repository without a